vankaaism/vankaaism/README.md

   techCommunities: {
                         404: Not Found
                       },
- challenge: "I am trying to be a part of GDGoC Telkom University" }
+ challenge: "I am trying to be MYSELF"
+}
 ```